Cognitive tutor: Cognitive model

-A cognitive model tries to model the domain knowledge in the same way knowledge is represented in the human mind.
-Cognitive model enables intelligent tutoring systems to respond to problem-solving situations as the learner would.
+A cognitive model replicates the domain knowledge and skills comparable to that of a human expert or an advanced student of the domain.
+A cognitive model enables intelligent tutoring systems to respond to problem-solving situations in a way similar to a human tutor.
 A tutoring system adopting a cognitive model is called a cognitive tutor.

-Cognitive model is an expert system which hosts a multitude of solutions to the problems presented to students.
-The cognitive model is used to trace each student's solution through complex problems, enabling the tutor to provide step-by-step feedback and advice, and to maintain a targeted model of the student's knowledge based on student performance.
+A cognitive model is an expert system that generates a multitude of solutions to the problems presented to students.
+The cognitive model is used to trace each student's solution through complex alternative solution paths, enabling the tutor to provide step-by-step feedback and advice, and to maintain a targeted model of the student's knowledge based on student performance.

 Cognitive Tutors

 Cognitive Tutors provide step-by-step guidance as a learner develops a complex problem-solving skill through practice.
 Typically, cognitive tutors provide such forms of support as: (a) a problem-solving environment that is designed rich and "thinking visible"; (b) step-by-step feedback on student performance; (c) feedback messages specific to errors; (d) context-specific next-step hints at student's request, and (e) individualized problem selection.

 Cognitive Tutors accomplish two of the principal tasks characteristic of human tutoring: (1) monitors the student's performance and providing context-specific individual instruction, and (2) monitors the student's learning and selects appropriate problem-solving activities.

 Both cognitive model and two underlying algorithms, model tracing and knowledge tracing, are used to monitor the student's learning.
 In model tracing, the cognitive tutor uses the cognitive model in complex problems to follow the student's individual path and provide prompt accuracy feedback and context-specific advice.
-In knowledge tracing, the cognitive tutor uses a simple Bayesian method of evaluating the student's knowledge and uses this student model to select appropriate problems for individual student.
+In knowledge tracing, the cognitive tutor uses a Bayesian Knowledge Tracing method of evaluating the student's knowledge and uses this student model to select appropriate problems for each student.